uPVC vs. Wooden Sash Windows: Which is Best?

 uPVC Sash Windows

 uPVC windows typically offer excellent thermal insulation.
 They often come with multi-chambered profiles and advanced glazing options, such as double glazing and the use of argon gas, which contribute to better energy efficiency.
+At Quickslide, we implement argon gas and specialised frames to insulate sash windows to an energy rating of ‘A’.
 Argon gas is denser and doesn’t conduct heat as well as air, so it’s an excellent insulator to be used between panes of glass.
 This can result in lower heating bills and a more comfortable living environment.

 We recently introduced an upgrade that allows us to offer an incredible 1.2 U-value on our sliding sash windows, so they’re even more energy efficient than before!